pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 GABARITO: D

-Item.
 25. Analise a texto a seguir:

 "Algorithms may require several different types of operations to be performed on sets.
 For